3bot/The-3bot-Manual/task.md

 # Tasks
-*Do One Thing and Do It Well*

-Tasks are the smallest parts, basically scripts, and they shoud folow this UNIX philosophy.
+Tasks are the smallest parts, basically scripts, and they shoud follow the *Do One Thing and Do It Well* UNIX philosophy.

 # Build-in Tasks

 # Read Only Task

-Only Team-Admins can edit Read Only tasks.
+* Only Team-Admins can edit Read Only tasks.

 ## Reserved identifiers